-Marketing and Communications (Marcom) is one of the four main functions within the PEAK Initiative.
+Marketing and Communications (Marcom) is one of the four main service areas of the PEAK Initiative.

 Prior to PEAK, Marcom resources varied between campuses/colleges/units.
 This led to inconsistent quality of services, inconsistent adherence to branding standards, inequitable access to services, and duplication of services.

-Not all campuses/colleges/units experienced all of these challenges, but through surveys and interviews with UMN Marcom professionals and leaders, we found that there is more room for consistency and equity in Marcom service delivery.
+Not all campuses/colleges/units experienced all of these challenges, but through surveys and interviews with University of Minnesota Marcom professionals and leaders, we found that there is more room for consistency and equity in Marcom service delivery.

 This will create equitable and inclusive opportunities via clearly defined roles with corresponding standardized responsibilities, classifications, and compensation.
 Alignment between University Relations (UR) Leadership, Marcom leads, and local Marcom professionals will be enhanced to formalize accountability between the groups.